 The higher elevation southern terminus (31.81407, -109.23488) occurs along the upper end of the Horseshoe Ridge Trail, nearly 0.6 miles northeast of its own upper terminus.
 This junction is marked by two separate signs.

 From the junction with the South Fork Trail, the Burnt Stump Trail heads south, contouring with the terrain.
-At a small drainage crossing, stone steps have been built to assist climbing the somewhat steep opposite side.
+At a small drainage crossing, remnants of stone steps may help assist climbing the somewhat steep opposite side.
 There are several additional short steep sections along this trail, but they are not especially difficult to pass if you've managed to make it this far.

-From here the trail becomes very nice, the final nearly quarter mile having been entirely rebuilt.
+From here the trail is fairly well defined, the final nearly quarter mile having been entirely rebuilt in 2013.
 After approximately 150 feet, the trail beginning to curve around to the right, you will pass over a pair of small seeps where, especially early in the morning, water may sometimes puddle on the trail.
 A little over 300 feet beyond, a once very problematic steep and narrow drainage crossing has been rebuilt and widened, and from there it's just a few more curves and a comparatively gradual climb to the end of the trail.
-The final 400 feet have had a problem with plants encroaching on the trail and becoming a thicket that's difficult to push through, but these have been cut back and dug out from the path and should temporarily be less of a problem.
+The final 400 feet can often be quite brushy unless recently maintained.

 Upon reaching the Horseshoe Ridge Trail, (31.81407, -109.23488) its junction marked by two signs, you can turn left to loop around to Horseshoe Saddle and the Burro Trail and drop back down into South Fork at Maple Camp, or turn right in the direction of Sentinel Peak, the Jones Ridge Trail, Baker Canyon Trail and Crest Trail, the last of which can be followed back to the upper terminus of the South Fork Trail for a different loop.